Last Updated: 20th November, 2023

-Applications like OLX and EBay, that allow consumers to sell their products to other people like themselves, endorse such sale and purchase, enabling a connectivity between a wider user base like the community.
+Applications like OLX and eBay, which allow consumers to sell their products to other people like themselves, endorse such sale and purchase, enabling connectivity between a wider user base like the community.

 These ecommerce apps are to make bookings for cabs, hotels, live shows, games, travel, professional or social events, and parties.
 The organizers utilize the application to share details of their activity, and interested people avail the facility to buy tickets or passes by paying through the application interface.

 Goibibo and Momondo are popular examples of ticket booking applications.
 Other such ecommerce apps allow an exchange of such commodities between the organizers, event managers, and the end users directly.

 The mobile applications that build a connection between the end customer and the service providers like Walmart Inc. and Etsy Inc. are aggregator ecommerce apps.
 They tend to offer a platform to service providers for listing their offerings, items, or products, and buyers can buy or avail them off the application interface.

 The application owners themselves do not provide any of the listed services, nor do they need any infrastructural setup, but propagate the services of sellers who join the app for their business.

 When developing an ecommerce app, certain components are common across the different types discussed above.
-These components contribute to a smooth functioning of the application.
+These components contribute to the smooth functioning of the application.

 Development of an ecommerce app is a guided process.
 The objective or business goal to be met decides what all to be included and in what format.
-But there are certain elements that are common in all e-commerce applications.
+But certain elements are common in all ecommerce apps.